Ayeni01/Sample-Sales-Analysis/README.md

 ### Exploratory Data Analysis
 Exploratory Data Analysis was conducted to uncover patterns and relationships within the data.
 Key analyses included:
-Sales and Profit Trends Over Time:
+1. Sales and Profit Trends Over Time:

-Insight: Identification of peak sales periods and seasonal trends.
+- Insight: Identified peak sales periods and seasonal trends.
-Sales by Region:
+2. Sales by Region:

-Insight: Recognition of high-performing regions and potential areas for growth.
+- Insight: Recognized high-performing regions and potential areas for growth.
-Sales and Profit by Product Category and Sub-Category Performance:
+3. Sales and Profit by Product Category and Sub-Category Performance:
- Insight: Identification of top-selling products and those with declining sales.
+- Insight: Identified top-selling products and those with declining sales.
-Discount Impact on Profitability:
+4. Discount Impact on Profitability:

-Insight: Understanding how discount strategies affect overall profitability.
+- Insight: Understood how discount strategies affect overall profitability.
-Customer Segmentation Analysis:
+5. Customer Segmentation Analysis:

-Insight: Determination of which customer segments contribute most to sales and profit.
+- Insight: Determined which customer segments contribute most to sales and profit.

 ### KPI Development
 Key Performance Indicators (KPIs) were developed to monitor business performance: